flowerey/Upload-Assistant/README.md

 # flower's Upload Assistant

-Fork of [wastaken's Upload Assistant (desc branch)](https://github.com/Audionut/Upload-Assistant), with updates from the main repo and my own custom changes.
+Fork of [wastaken's Upload Assistant (desc branch)](https://github.com/wastaken7/Upload-Assistant), with updates from the main repo and my own custom changes.

 Please see the original repo (Audionut/Upload Assistant) for installing and support.

 ## TODOs

-* Replace signature with own
+* Change signature font to Monospace and maybe align it to left instead
 * Some other fixes
-* Most likely remove Docker
-* Run CI's
-* Remove useless stuff
 * Add support for RHD
 * Other stuff
-* Might be a fully own customized fork, but unsure :p
+* Fully rebrand

 ## Features